British American Tobacco (BAT) has been out of favour with investors since 2017 when its shares reached a record-high price of more than £56.

 Profitability, measured by return on capital employed, is a key metric because it tells you a lot about:

 - How competitive the company is (highly competitive companies tend to produce consistently higher returns on capital)

 - How fast the company can grow by organically reinvesting some of its earnings (this tends to be lower risk than borrowing money to fund growth)

 In BAT’s case, before 2017 it was consistently producing a net return on capital of around 20%, which is about double the average for UK large-cap stocks.
 On that basis, BAT looked like a very competitive and highly profitable business.

-But after the Reynolds American acquisition in 2017, return on capital collapsed to little more than 5%, which fails to meet my return on capital rule of thumb:
+But after the Reynolds American acquisition in 2017, returns on capital collapsed to little more than 5%, which fails to meet the following rule of thumb: